 - Worse decision making and reflexes: Studies have shown that people who don’t get enough sleep are worse at making split-second decisions and less accurate.

-Some facts on Sleep and Athletic Performance
+Some facts on sleep and performance:

 - More Sleep means better free throw shooting by 11% in professional basketball players